Upper School World Language

 Prerequisite: Latin II

 In Latin III, students conclude their study of Latin grammar and move on to reading unadapted Latin written by Roman authors.
 The course begins with a thorough review of grammar covered in previous years and moves into studying more complex, nuanced topics that are centered around Roman government in its structure and practice.
 Students will encounter Latin texts from Roman authors such as Cicero, Caesar, Ovid, Catullus, and Vergil.
 During class, students translate, analyze themes in their readings, and use a variety of modes to expand their vocabulary.
-In addition to class activities, students give presentations to their classmates on Latin grammar and engage in projects such as the Roman author project where they research the background and style of an author and present a passage to the class
+In addition to class activities, students give presentations to their classmates on Latin grammar and engage in projects such as the Roman author project where they research the background and style of an author and present a passage to the class.

-Honors Latin III
+Honors Latin III (Year Long)

 Open to: Grades 9-12